Alex (footballer, born March 1982): Internacional

-FC Spartak Moscow
+Spartak Moscow

-He joined Spartak Moscow in February 2009 for worth 5 million and keeping him there, until 2013.
+Alex joined Spartak Moscow in February 2009 for a transfer worth €5 million and on a contract keeping him there, until 2013.
 After leaving Brazil for Russia, Alex explained his departure, stating the time had come for him to play in Europe and against his wishes to stay for the rest of his career at Internacional.
 On 2 March 2009, he was presented by the club and was given the number 12 shirt.

 Alex made his debut for the club, where he made his first start and played 90 minutes, in a 1–1 draw against Zenit Saint Petersburg on the opening game of the season.
 Two weeks after the opening game of the season, he scored his first goal in a 2–0 win over Spartak Nalchik when he scored in a free-kick.
 On 23 May 2009, he scored a brace in a 5–1 win over Amkar Perm.
 In his first season, he had an optimal season, with the club second place, missing out to become first place behind Rubin Kazan, who won the title for the second time, as Alex made 29 appearances, scoring 12 goals and providing 9 assists.
 In a match against Amkar Perm, Alex was given a captaincy and made a double assist in a 2–1 win.

 The following season, Alex did not make a bright start, as in the previous last season.
 In a match against Spartak Nalchik on 25 April 2010, he received a second bookable offence in a 0–0 draw.
 Due to lack of his performance earlier in the season, Manager Valery Karpin spoke out about Alex, claiming he had a problem with psychology.
 On 21 July 2010, Alex made a fourth assist in a 5–3 win over Sibir Novosibirsk.
 With the departure of Martin Jiránek to Birmingham City in August, Alex was named the new captain of Spartak after just one and a half seasons with the club.
 During a match against Alania Vladikavkaz on 15 October 2010, he scored in a penalty spot but suffered an injury on the muscles of his right thigh.
 By 7 November, he made his return in a 1–1 draw against Rubin Kazan (which turned out to be the last league appearance of the season).
-In the Champions League campaign, he made his debut in a 1–0 win over Marseille on the opening game of the Group Stage.
+In the Champions League campaign, he made his debut in a 1–0 win over Marseille on the opening game of the group stage.
 In the first game against MŠK Žilina, he set up a goal for Ari in a 3–0 win.
-In the second game, he scored and set up a goal for Ibson in a 2–1 win in the final game of the Group Stage, resulting in the club going to the Europa League.
+In the second game, he scored and set up a goal for Ibson in a 2–1 win in the final game of the group stage, resulting in the club going to the Europa League.
 At the end of the season, Alex had made 27 games and scored 5 goals.